EmmanuelDav/TravelApp/README.md

 # News App 🗞
 [![GitHub license](https://img.shields.io/github/license/mashape/apistatus.svg)]

-News App is a simple news app 🗞️ which uses [NewsAPI](https://newsapi.org/) to fetch top news headlines from the API and also search for mews based on user query.
-The main aim of this app is to be a leading example for best pratices in morden android development architecture and also for a sample project
+Travel Template App is a simple Android app that uses the Beceptor CRUD API to manage travel details.
+The app allows users to create, fetch, update, and delete travel records, such as trip names, locations, and dates.
+The main aim of this app is to demonstrate modern Android development practices, using ViewModel, Repository, and LiveData to manage UI-related data and API calls.
+It also serves as a sample project for best practices in working with network requests, data persistence, and UI architecture.

 The codebase focuses 👓 on following key things:
 1. [ViewBinding](https://developer.android.com/topic/libraries/view-binding)